01 of 05

 Don't Use Elastic That's Too Thin

-The most popular sizes of elastic cord for making bracelets is .7 mm or 1 mm elastic cord, but selecting one depends on the weight of the beads and the size of hole.
+The most popular sizes of elastic cord for making bracelets is .7 mm or 1 mm elastic cord, but selecting one depends on the weight of the beads and the size of the hole.

 For seed bead bracelets, .5 mm elastic cord works great.
 Thinner elastic cord can stretch out more quickly with heavier beads unless you use a double strand.